 - Build up your experience in the position.
 There’s nothing that beats experience.
 Take every opportunity you can find to play as a striker.
 Even practicing in your backyard with friends will help.

 The Number a Striker Wears on their Jersey

 In almost every game of soccer, you will have noticed that each player displays a number on the back of their jersey.

 Although numbers can be interchangeable and there’s no requirement on a soccer player to wear any one specific number, a striker in soccer usually wears the number 9 on their jersey.
 This is because, traditionally in soccer, each number indicates the position a player is playing on the field and the number 9 indicates the player is playing as the striker.

-However, it modern-day soccer a player is given a number at the beginning of the soccer season and they continue wearing that same number for every game of the season no matter what position they are playing in.
-(Find out how many games are in a soccer season by clicking here to go to my article where I clearly show the numbers for each league.)
+However, in modern-day soccer, a player is given a number at the beginning of the soccer season and they continue wearing that same number for every game of the season no matter what position they are playing in.
+(Check out my article how many games are in a soccer season where I clearly show the numbers for each league.)

 The Role of a Striker

 Understanding the position of a striker in a team and on the field is important.
 But to really understand what a striker is you need to understand the role they play.

 A striker performs a specific and valuable role for their team.
 A role that they are chosen to do and train hard each day to perform to the best of their abilities.